wacl-york/WACLaTeX/README.md

 ## Using this Repo

 * If you have a nice LaTeX template, please contribute it!
-There's no reason every single person needs to write their own thesis/TAP report/letter/etc. template.
+There's no reason every single person _needs_ to write their own thesis/TAP report/letter/etc. template.

-* If you have a different version of something that's already here (a differently formatted thesis, for example) please still contribute - choice is no bad thing.
+* Saying that, if you have a different version of something that's already here (a differently formatted thesis, for example) please still contribute - choice is no bad thing!

 * Try to bunch together related templates with an appropriate prefix (e.g., everything to do with publications beginning `pubs_`).